dmadisetti/scipy_proceedings_2026/papers/unlocking_78/unlocking_78.md

 These findings confirm a focus on **Mechanism**, **Invitation**, and **Visibility** in WAI programming.

+(section-4-4)=
 #### VIM-Aligned Program Mechanisms & Phasing
 Building on VIM and survey results, we distilled four initiatives.
-Each maps to Visibility (V), Invitation (I), and Mechanism (M), with timing, targets, and Section 5 linkage.
+Each maps to Visibility (V), Invitation (I), and Mechanism (M), with timing, targets, and @section-5 linkage.

 ::: {table} Phase-I rollout (Mar 2025 – Dec 2025) with Sec 5 links
 :label: tbl:phase1-initiatives